calculix/cae/README.md

 + Significantly improved window connectivity (master/slave).
 + Improved robustness - now almost every module has a test.
 Test system uses 'unittest' standard library.
 + Simplified code to omit redundant arguments passing between objects.
 Class instances are created directly in modules and imported to any other module.
-+ Using external python packages *ccx2paraview* and *unv2ccx* as required dependacies.
++ Using external python packages *ccx2paraview* and *unv2ccx* as required dependancies.
 + Added buttons to select paths in Settings dialog.
 + cae.bat and cae.sh - run source code
 + Unittest: each keyword from kw_list.xml has corresponding html file in doc.